 - Full traceability and visibility of tool orders is available through the tool screens, many of which have been redesigned to show more relevant data and information

-- A new report allows the cost of tools to be monitored and allows amortization of tooling costs across parts produced using the tool
+- A new report allows the cost of tools to be monitored and allows amortisation of tooling costs across parts produced using the tool

 Crystal Templates and Reports

-- Sales Pick List has been added as a document option within Document Copy Customization
+- Sales Pick List has been added as a document option within Document Copy Customisation

-- Copy Customization now allows definition of saved output options for Crystal Templates (Excel, PDF, CSV, etc)
+- Copy Customisation now allows definition of saved output options for Crystal Templates (Excel, PDF, CSV, etc)